mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/06_extract_manipulate_data.rst

 	    x = ws.readX(i)
 	    e = ws.readE(i)

-This is useful for processing the workspace spectra by spectra.
-The arrays returned are immutable.
+**Be careful**: the outputs of *read* (y,x,e) are only **views into the data held by the workspace,** `ws`.
+If `ws` is deleted, the contents of x,y,e will be nonsense (the random contents of the memory locations formerly used for `ws`).
+If you need x,y,e to persist longer than ws, use the *extract*, which creates a copy of the data in `ws` into y,x,e.

 Nested Looping
 ==============

-One way to run computations on data within workspaces is to use a nested loop to access the individual bins on each spectra.
-In the following we sum the y-values in each spectra.
+This allows access the individual bins in each spectrum.
+In the following we sum the y-values in each spectrum:

 .. code-block:: python